Sam-Serpoosh/netflix_recommendation_system/README.markdown

 ```

 In this implementation the date of the rating was **not** considered.
 That of course is a valuable piece of information but for simplicity purposes, we used a ``dimensionality reduciton`` on this and did not consider that dimension of the dataset.
+Note that at the time of the Netflix Prize Contest, **Cinematch** -Netflix' recommendation engine- did **NOT** use date of rating either, we don't know whehter they use that information now or not!

 **Three** different approaches used for predicting a movie rating by a given user.
 We will discuss these different approaches and compare them to each other in the following sections.
 But before that, a little on the data preprocessing phase and what kinds of information has been extracted out of the original data set.